Graduate Diversity Fellowship

 This competitive and prestigious award is open to qualified students accepted in a Master’s degree program or a Certificate of Advanced Study at Brockport.
 Applicants must be a US citizen or a permanent US resident, and must contribute to the diversity of the College’s student body and experience.
 They also must demonstrate they have overcome an impediment to success in higher education.
 Brockport supports seven graduate diversity fellows each semester with tuition scholarship and stipend (up to $3,750 stipend and 9 credits of in-state tuition scholarship per semester).
 Recipients are awarded for up to four semesters.
 Notices will be sent to qualified students when openings are available.
 For questions, contact Ms. Kandie Gay at (585) 395-2504.

 The Graduate Opportunity Program

 The Graduate Opportunity Program (GOP) supports graduates of H/EOP programs to pursue graduate and first professional degrees.
 Students must apply and be admitted to an approved program.
 They also will need to supply documentation of their status as a prior opportunity program participant.
 Funding is limited so early application to the program is encouraged.
 For more information, please review the GOP Guidelines.
 For questions, contact Ms. Kandie Gay at (585) 395-2504.

 Student Travel Grants

-The Distinguished Professors Graduate Student Research Grant is a competitive, merit-based award (up to $1,000) for matriculated graduate students who are undertaking a substantial and original scholarly project associated with their program of study.
+The Distinguished Professors Award for Graduate Student Research is a competitive, merit-based award (up to $1,000) for matriculated graduate students who are undertaking a substantial and original scholarly project associated with their program of study.
 Preference is given to students working on their Master's theses or capstone research or creative projects.
-For questions, contact Ms. Jules Oyer at (585) 395-2905.
+For questions, contact the Scholar & Grants Development Office.

 Federal TEACH Grant